 Finding the Best Places to Retire Since 2006!

-Overview: Posh San Luis Obispo (SLO) is one of California's oldest communities, dating from the 1770s.
+Posh San Luis Obispo (SLO) is one of California's oldest communities, dating from the 1770s.
 It is halfway between Los Angeles and San Francisco and about 10 miles inland from the Pacific Ocean.
-Highly regarded Polytechnic State University (21,000 students) makes its home here.
+Highly regarded Polytechnic State University (22,000 students) makes its home here.

-The city is known for its beautiful climate and charming town center and complete lack of fast food drive-thru restaurants.
-Residents say that having to actually go into restaurants to eat (when there is no pandemic) has created a more relaxed, people-friendly environment.
+The city is known for its beautiful climate, charming town center and complete lack of fast food drive-thrus.
+Residents say that having to actually go into a restaurant to eat has created a more relaxed, people-friendly environment.
 Cute shops, funky galleries and eclectic eateries line tree shaded, downtown streets, but the heart of the city is the historic Mission San Luis Obispo de Tolosa.
 Court Street Center, Bubblegum Alley, the museum of art and the wonderful weekly farmers' market are all nearby.
 Palm Theatre is home of the city's international film festival, and the Festival Mosaic is held in the spacious Christopher Cohan Performing Arts Center.
 Residents also enjoy Friday night summer concerts in Mission Plaza.

 The city manages more than 4,000 acres of parks and open space, and a hike up Bishop's Peak presents stunning views of the city and the university.
-To the west of the city, Montano De Oro State Park has eucalyptus groves and isolated stretches of beach.
+The two closest beaches are Avila Beach and Pismo Beach, both about 10 minutes away.
+Directly to the west of the SLO, about 15 minutes away, Montano De Oro State Park has eucalyptus groves and isolated stretches of sand.

-Housing is varied, with everything from adobes and Mediterraneans to classic Californian, mid-20th century single story ranch styles with flat roofs, plenty of windows and open floor plans.
+SLO housing is varied, with everything from adobes and Mediterraneans to classic Californian, mid-20th century single story ranch ramblers with a flat roof, abundant windows and open floor plan.

 Population: 48,000 (city proper)